sailscasts/mobile-number-issuer-detector/README.md

 ## Evolutions

-- [] A function that implements the algorithm to solve this problem
+- A function that implements the algorithm to solve this problem
-- [] A UI to accept the numbers and then output the ISP provider
+- A UI to accept the numbers and then output the ISP provider

-## Checklists
+## Project requirements
-- [] Unit test the algorithm with a subset of numbers
+- Automated tests
-- [] Setup e2e tests for evolution #2
+  -  Unit test the algorithm with a subset of numbers
--
+  - Setup e2e tests for evolution #2

 ### Contributors

 <a href="https://github.com/sailscasts/isp-finder/graphs/contributors">